Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 \subsection{Neutron Powder Diffraction}

-Neutron powder diffraction (NPD) measurements were performed on Ba$_2$DyRuO$_6$ at several temperatures down to $1.5$~K to determine the ground state magnetic structure.
-The Rietveld refinements at $300$ K in the low-$Q$ range ($0.65 \le Q \le 2~\mathrm{\AA^{-1}}$) and the high-$Q$ range ($2 \le Q \le 12~\mathrm{\AA^{-1}}$) are shown in FIGs.~3(b) and 3(d), while the corresponding refinements at $1.5$ K are shown in FIGs.~3(a) and 3(c).
+Neutron powder diffraction (NPD) measurements were performed on Ba$_2$DyRuO$_6$ at several temperatures down to $1.5$~K to determine the ground state magnetic structure ~\cite{ref49}.
+The Rietveld refinements at $300$ K in the low-$Q$ range ($0.65 \le Q \le 2~\mathrm{\AA^{-1}}$) and the high-$Q$ range ($2 \le Q \le 12~\mathrm{\AA^{-1}}$) are shown in FIGs.~3(a) and 3(b), while the corresponding refinements at $1.5$ K are shown in FIGs.~3(c) and 3(d).
 Initially, the $300$ K data were refined to determine the crystal structure, followed by the $1.5$ K data to explore the magnetic structure.
-The cell parameters, atomic positions, thermal parameters, and occupancies of the nuclear structure obtained from the Rietveld refinement are listed in Table~I for $1.5$ K and $300$ K. The neutron absorption of Dy was properly accounted for during the refinement by using an empirical exponential correction, ensuring accurate estimation of both the crystal and magnetic structures.
-Examination of diffraction patterns between $1.5$~K, 15~K, 30~K, 45~K, and above the ordering temperature (55~K) reveals the presence of pure magnetic reflections at Q = $0.75$, $1.06$, $1.68$, $1.84$, $2.24$, $2.38$, $2.72$, $2.81$, $3.09$, $3.19$, $3.44$, $3.53$, $3.76$, $3.82$, $4.04$, $4.12$ and $4.62$~\AA$^{-1}$, as shown in FIG.~2.
-These additional reflections violate the $ F$-centring extinction conditions and can be consistently indexed using the magnetic propagation vector $\mathbf{k} = (0,1,0)$~\cite{ref49}.
+The cell parameters, atomic positions, thermal parameters, and occupancies of the nuclear structure obtained from the Rietveld refinement are listed in TABLE~I for $1.5$ K and $300$ K. The neutron absorption of Dy was properly accounted for during the refinement by using an empirical exponential correction, ensuring accurate estimation of both the crystal and magnetic structures.
+Examination of diffraction patterns between $1.5$~K, 15~K, 30~K, 45~K, and above the ordering temperature (55~K) reveals the presence of pure magnetic reflections at Q = $0.75$, $1.06$, $1.68$, $1.84$, $2.24$, $2.38$, $2.72$, $2.81$, $3.09$, $3.19$, $3.44$, $3.53$, $3.76$, $3.82$, $4.04$, $4.12$ and $4.62$~\AA$^{-1}$, as shown in FIG.~2(a), indicating a total of 17 magnetic peaks.
+No magnetic peak is found at high Q range as shown in FIG.~2(b).
+The refinement of the first four magnetic reflections is shown in FIG.~3(c).
+The refinements of the 5th to 17th magnetic reflections are presented in FIG.~3(d).
+To illustrate the detailed refinement of the magnetic peaks, the $5$th to $17$th peaks are presented in FIG.~4.
+FIG.~4(a) illustrates the temperature evolution of the $5$th to $17$th magnetic peaks, highlighting the change in their intensities at different temperatures.
+FIG.~4(b) displays all these magnetic peaks refinements in an enlarged view to show the goodness of fit.
+The Miller indices corresponding to all $17$ magnetic peaks are listed in Supplementary TABLE S$1$ ~\cite{ref50}.
+These additional reflections violate the $ F$-centring extinction conditions and can be consistently indexed using the magnetic propagation vector $\mathbf{k} = (0,1,0)$~\cite{ref51}.